-- 46. Who among the following can exercise right to General Lien in the absence of any provision in the contract? - i.
-Factors - ii.
-Brokers - iii.
-Wharfingers - iv.
-Attorneys - (A) iv (B) iv and ii (C) i and iii (D) All of them - 47.
-The Bailee's right to retain the goods until he receives due remuneration for the services, he has rendered in respect of them is known as: - (A) Particular Lien (B) General Lien - (C) Particular Retention (D) General Retention - 48.
-With respect to bailment, a Banker: - (A) Has a right to a particular lien on fixed deposits - (B) Has a right to a general lien on fixed deposits - (C) Has a right to a general lien on savings account - (D) Has no right to a lien on a savings account or fixed deposits - 49.
-Which one of the following is not an essential characteristic of Bailment? - (A) Physical delivery of goods - (B) Delivery of goods for some purpose - (C) After the purpose is accomplished, the goods must be returned - (D) Goods may be returned to the owner or otherwise disposed of according to the directions of the person delivering them - 50.
-Which one of the following are bailments? - i.
-Hiring a Locker facility in a Bank - ii.
-Taking a Gold loan from the Bank - iii.
-Hypothecation of the vehicle for loan to the Bank - iv.
-Giving car for valet parking - (A) iv (B) iv and ii (C) i and iii (D) All of them
+- 16. Who among the following can exercise right to General Lien in the absence of any provision in the contract?

+- i.
+Factors

+- ii.
+Brokers

+- iii.
+Wharfingers

+- iv.
+Attorneys

+- (A) iv(B) iv and ii(C) i and iii(D) All of them

+- 17. The Bailee's right to retain the goods until he receives due remuneration for the services, he has rendered in respect of them is known as:

+- (A) Particular Lien

+- (B) General Lien - (C) Particular Retention - (D) General Retention - 18.
+With respect to bailment, a Banker: - (A) Has a right to a particular lien on fixed deposits - (B) Has a right to a general lien on fixed deposits - (C) Has a right to a general lien on savings account - (D) Has no right to a lien on a savings account or fixed deposits - 19.
+Which one of the following is not an essential characteristic of Bailment? - (A) Physical delivery of goods - (B) Delivery of goods for some purpose - (C) After the purpose is accomplished, the goods must be returned

+(D) Goods may be returned to the owner or otherwise disposed of according to the directions of the person delivering them